 SKYLINK Receivables Inc., headquartered in Vancouver (Surrey), Canada with offices in Toronto and Montreal, today announced that their Board of Directors have approved a definitive agreement to acquire Bond Street Collections Inc., headquartered in Toronto, Canada with an office in Montreal.

 The Second Circuit Court of Appeals Thursday ruled against a debt collection agency in a TCPA express prior consent case, reversing a lower court decision and hewing closely to a requested amicus brief filed by the FCC on the matter.

 NPR Thursday on its “All Things Considered” program ran a segment focusing on the post-secondary debt purchasing and collection world through the eyes of an ex-con in Buffalo.

-ARMing Heroes, the collection industry’s charity for military veterans, today announced that a handful of accounts receivable management companies have already pledged or donated amounts totaling nearly $20,000 in just the first few days of the organization’s fifth annual No Debts for Vets Charity Fundraising Drive, which runs from September 11th through Veterans Day, November 11th, every year.
+ARMing Heroes, the collection industry’s charity for military veterans, today announced the addition of three prominent industry leaders to its board of trustees (“the board”).
+Corey Gabler, Todd Langusch, and Everett Stagg join the organization’s board during its fifth annual No Debts for Vets Charity Fundraising Drive, which runs from September 11th through November 11th every year.